jg-digital-media/jgdm_jobs_pathway/readme.md

   + After that, I focused my attention on adding job application data to the database; handling dashboard states where the list is empty, when it has data; and persisting the data to the database.
 I got through more than I was expecting to today..
 Including using Ajax and the WordPress database to persist changes to job status tracking via checkboxes.
 Which means I can add Ajax to the tech stack for this project.

   + 2 more big things to come that will require major development.
 Editable job profile data for each job application, and a way to provide progress feedback to the user via a stats page.

+  ### `2.0.4`

+  + The main success today is getting toggling between read only and edit modes of Job application profiles.
+A major app feature.
+It needs some UX refinement later, but it's functional and ready.

+  + I learned a couple of things about my current method of project development.
+First, when you're coding with AI, it's not a case of telling the model, "do this" and expecting magic to happen the way you want it.
+You still have to have an understanding of good prompting and the code that you want to generate.

+  + I probably could have done more to prototype the design when I was in that stage.
+For example, I could have easily simulated the switch between read-only and edit mode for the job profile templates, which may have helped with some chat prompts to the Claude AI model.
+Sometimes AI makes assumptions about what features you want built.
+This can be a hindrance as much as it can be a benefit.

+  + Once the progress stats dashboard is completed, it'll be a case of having a good look at the UX, social sharing tags and markup to get the whole app fit for release.

 ## User Flows